openobserve/openobserve-docs/docs/user-guide/alerts/templates.md

 }
 ```

-Actually we want it shows line by line like this:
+Actually we want it to show line by line like this:

 ```
-pod1 got 1 panic logs
+pod1 got 1 panic log
-pod2 got 2 panic logs
+pod2 got 2 panic log
-pod3 got 1 panic logs
+pod3 got 1 panic log
 ```

 That is the `row template`, with `tow template` we can define the alert template like this: